Sahdaish Pall - Co-Founder/CEO of Sikh Women's Aid

-Sukhvinder Kaur – Director/Trustee
+Sukhvinder Kaur – Co-Founder/Chair of Trustees

 Sukhi is passionate about raising awareness of child sexual exploitation and sexual abuse within the Sikh and wider BAME community.
-She has seen a sharp rise in faith based sexual abuse in places of worship & faith settings and has worked tirelessly to shine a spotlight on this issue.
+She has seen a sharp rise in faith-based sexual abuse in places of worship & faith settings and has worked tirelessly to shine a spotlight on this issue.

 Regarding the formation of Sikh Women’s Aid, Sukhvinder said, “I am humbled and honoured to be a founding member and trustee of Sikh Women’s Aid.
-Faith is very important to me, and guides all that I do.
+Faith is very important to me and guides all that I do.
 Our rich history pays homage to the strength, valour and courage of Sikh Women, from Bebe Nanaki, the sister of Guru Nanak Dev Ji, to Mai Bhago, the formidable Warrior Woman who was as fierce as her male counterparts on the battlefield during the times of the Tenth Master Guru Gobind Singh Ji.
 I have witnessed for too long, the diminishing spirit of many Sikh women due to decades of oppressive practices that use culture and shame to suppress them.
-This type of toxic behaviour is not in line with the Sikh Faith nor should it ever been accepted as such.
+This type of toxic behaviour is not in line with the Sikh Faith nor should it ever be accepted as such.

 So, it is in that spirit that our team plants the seed of Sikh Women’s Aid.

-Mandeep Kaur Sungu – Director/Trustee
+Mandeep Kaur Sungu – Co-Founder/Trustee

-Mandeep Kaur Sungu, or “Minu” as she is affectionately known as by those close to her, is a British born Panjabi Sikh businesswoman who currently resides with her family in the heart of the West Midlands.
+Mandeep Kaur Sungu, or “Minu” as she is affectionately known by those close to her, is a British-born Panjabi Sikh businesswoman who currently resides with her family in the heart of the West Midlands.
 She is a mum of four, three of whom are triplets!
 She has a keen interest in politics and is an unapologetic feminist and served as a director and trustee of a prominent Sikh and Punjabi domestic violence charity.
 She has organised several fundraisers and social events celebrating the achievements of Sikh and South Asian women.

-Minu is a savvy businesswoman who not only runs a successful printing and graphic design business but is also the owner and head chef at Panjabi Rasoi; a bustling catering service and fusion café inspired by Minu’s love of traditional Indian street food and fusion style cuisine.
+Minu is a savvy businesswoman who not only runs a successful printing and graphic design business but is also the owner and head chef at Panjabi Rasoi; a bustling catering service and fusion café inspired by Minu’s love of traditional Indian street food and fusion-style cuisine.

 Minu spoke about the formation of Sikh Women’s Aid: “My most prized and cherished role in life is that of a mother to my four children, three of whom are daughters.
 I am passionate about women knowing that if things are bad, there is help available out there.
 I want our daughters to grow up knowing that our community is doing more listening to and less talking down to women about their needs.